 - Research Misconduct (including whistleblowing and dispute resolution)

-- Data Acquisition, Management, Sharing and Ownership (including enhancing reproducibility), and Safe Laboratory Practices
+- Data Acquisition, Management, Sharing and Ownership

 - Animal Welfare

 - Use of Human Subjects